codeship/screencast-storyboards/rails/github/heroku/blogpost.md

 ![New heroku deployment](screenshots/new-heroku-deployment.png)

-Now we need to enter the name of our Heroku application and our API key.
-Let's go to Heroku and create an application.
+Now you are asked to enter the name of your Heroku application and your API key.
+If you haven't already, now is the time to go to Heroku and create an application.

 ![Heroku apps](screenshots/heroku-apps.png)

-I name my application "codefish-rails"
+I named my application "codefish-rails", but please choose whatever name you like

 ![Create Heroku app](screenshots/create-heroku-app.png)